gardener/gardener/docs/api-reference/core.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>EnableStaticTokenKubeconfig indicates whether static token kubeconfig secret should be present in garden cluster
+<p>EnableStaticTokenKubeconfig indicates whether static token kubeconfig secret will be created for the Shoot cluster.
-(default: true).</p>
+Defaults to true for Shoots with Kubernetes versions &lt; 1.26.
+Defaults to false for Shoots with Kubernetes versions &gt;= 1.26.
+Starting Kubernetes 1.27 the field will be locked to false.</p>
 </td>
 </tr>
 </tbody>